kata-containers/kata-containers/src/runtime/virtcontainers/README.md

 Support has been added to pass [VFIO](https://www.kernel.org/doc/Documentation/vfio.txt) assigned devices on the docker command line with --device.
-Support for passing other devices including block devices with --device has not been added added yet.
+Support for passing other devices including block devices with --device has not been added yet.
+[PCI](#how-to-pass-a-device-using-vfio-pci-passthrough) and [AP](#how-to-pass-a-device-using-vfio-ap-passthrough) (IBM Z Crypto Express cards) devices can be passed.

-## How to pass a device using VFIO-passthrough
+## How to pass a device using VFIO-PCI passthrough

 1. Requirements